Definition - 'Ambient Scape'

 About the Ambientscape Project

-The Ambientscape Project was established in 2022 by Jonathan Emeruwa, the title is a homage to the British musician and composer "Brian Peter George Eno" who coined the term 'Ambient Music' and popularised this experimental genre.
-It is a Community Interest Company which exists to benefit communities by using its earnings for the public good rather than profiting private shareholders.
+a homage to the British musician and composer "Brian Peter George Eno" who coined the term 'Ambient Music' and popularised this experimental genre.

 Sound recordings made prior to 1923 entered the public domain on the 1st January 2022 following the Music Modernization Act ("MMA"), passed by US Congress in 2018, almost the entire wax cylinder collection of the Ambientscape Project was recorded prior to 1923.
 All historical wax cylinder recordings that will be added to the cylinder archive are from the Ambientscape collection and will officially be in the public domain.
-The vast majority of the world's music recordings are not available online and certain cylinders in the Ambientscape collection particularly of any featured field recordings will not be available in a larger institutional archive or through the internet and available to access for the very first time on this website.
+The vast majority of the world's music recordings are not available online and certain cylinders in the Ambientscape collection particularly of any featured field recordings may not be available in a larger institutional archive or through the internet and available to access for the very first time on this website.

 Historically African Americans have had a profound impact on sound innovations, heavily influencing early recording technologies from the beginning, of note here is the prolific inventor Granville Woods who in 1885 worked on telegraphony, a system that combined both telephone and telegraph and was later purchased by Alexander Graham Bell's Company, telegraphony allowed users to switch between 2 forms of communication either morse code or voice.
 Another inventor, Lewis Latimer, would help Alexander Graham Bell secure a patent for the telephone when he drafted drawings for the patent's application, and finally James West in 1962 who would change the face of recording by developing a compact and sensitive microphone through his foil electret methods that would be used in almost all consumer recording devices to this very day.

-As part of the Ambientscape Project, original ambient music will be available alongside the wax cylinder recordings and composed by Angakut royalty free.
+As part of the Ambientscape Project, original ambient music will be made available alongside the wax cylinder recordings and composed by Angakut royalty free.
 Because ambient music can encourage a sense of recollection and contemplation, we believe there is a therapeutic link between the reminiscent wax phonograph recordings of the past eroded by time, and the experiential emotions and memories that ambient music can evoke for memorialised healing.

-In addition we will also be broadcasting early world music recordings on the 'Crystal Radio Receiver Station,' this is to emphasise the diverse musical contributions from people of Africa, the African Diaspora and different ethnicities around the world.
+is to emphasise the diverse musical contributions from people of Africa, the African Diaspora and different ethnicities around the world.
 Encouraging dignity, hope, inspiration, integrity and cultural exchange for all communities especially for those who have been marginalised and excluded.

 Further Resources and Other Archives: